-The recoverable amount of the asset or cash-generating unit is based on the value-in-use.
+The recoverable amount of the asset or cash-generating unit is based on the higher of value-inuse and fair value less costs to sell.
 The value-in-use calculation requires an estimation of the future cash flows expected to arise from the asset or cash-generating unit and a pre-tax discount rate in order to calculate the present value.
 Fair values less costs to sell are based on recent market transactions where available and, where not available, appropriate valuation models are used.
 An impairment loss is recognized immediately in comprehensive income.